Myndex/apca-w3/docs/README.md

 ## Miscellaneous

 ### THIS IS BETA
 Being developed for use with future web standards for accessibility.
-Those standards are under separate repositorieswith the W3/AGWG.
+Those standards are under separate repositories-with the W3/AGWG.

 ## OTHER RESOURCES

 ### _The Myndex [APCA Linktree_](https://linktr.ee/Myndex)
 - A bunch of [links](https://linktr.ee/Myndex) relating to APCA contrast and color.
-The more basic, plain language documents and articles at the top, and then lower on the link list, incresingly technical resources.
+The more basic, plain language documents and articles at the top, and then lower on the link list, increasingly technical resources.

 ### [_Visual Contrast Subgroup Wiki_]: https://www.w3.org/WAI/GL/task-forces/silver/wiki/Visual_Contrast_of_Text_Subgroup
 - An informal and unofficial repository of information on vision, contrast, design, impairments, and readability at the [Visual Contrast Subgroup Wiki] which includes "Whitepaper In Progress" materials.